This document describes how to access CKafka to send/receive messages with the SDK for Java over the public network.

 props.put(ProducerConfig.RECONNECT_BACKOFF_MS_CONFIG, 3000);

 // Construct a producer object.
-Note: A producer object is thread-safe, and generally one Producer object is sufficient for a process.
+Note that a producer object is thread-safe, and generally one producer object is sufficient for a process.

 // Construct a CKafka message.